tdex-network/dev-portal/docs/provider/daemon/market/manage_account.md

 ## Update the strategy of the market

-The AMM strategy defines how basically your daemon calculates the current price for a market.
+The AMM strategy defines how your daemon calculates the current price for a market.
 By default, when a market is created the strategy is set to `BALANCED`, which is a strategy that uses the constant product formula.
 This means that the current price depends exclusively from the balances of your market and the counter amount for a trade proposal is calculated by keeping constant the product of the base and quote asset balances.

 At the time of writing (v0.6.0), the daemon supports only another type of strategy which is named `PLUGGABLE`.
-This strategy basically requires you to manually update the current base and quote price of the market, plugging in an external price feed that can be done by calling the `UpdateMarketPrice` RPC of the Operator interface.
+This strategy requires you to manually update the current base and quote price of the market, plugging in an external price feed that can be done by calling the `UpdateMarketPrice` RPC of the Operator interface.

 To update the strategy of your selected market run: